-The due date of the S return is the 15th day of the third month following the close of the income year.
-The liability for franchise tax is payable at the time the return is due and filed.
-Any income tax payment made on behalf of nonresident shareholders included in a composite return is also due at the time the return is due and filed.
+The due date of the S return is the 15th day of the third month (effective for taxable years beginning on or after January 1, 2008, the fourth month) following the close of the income year.
+The liability for franchise tax is payable on the statutory due date of the return, without regard to extension.
+Any income tax payment made on behalf of nonresident shareholders included in a composite return is also due at that time.